Weinstein handlebodies for complements of smoothed toric divisors: Lifting co-normals to Kirby diagrams

 First we note that an isotopy of a curve $\gamma \sse F$ gives a Legendrian isotopy of the co-normal lift $\Lambda_{\gamma}$.
 Similarly, an ambient isotopy in $F$ of a collection of curves in $F$ gives a Legendrian isotopy of the Legendrian link formed by their co-normal lifts.

-A consequence of the existence of holonomy homotopies realizing any contact isotopy (as explained section~\ref{s:cotangent} see \cite[Lemma 12.5]{CE}), implies that if two Weinstein manifolds differ by a Legendrian isotopy of the attaching link for the handles in a regular level set, then the two Weinstein manifolds are Weinstein homotopic.
+Recall that by Lemma~\ref{l:holonomy}, if two Weinstein manifolds differ by a Legendrian isotopy of the attaching link for the handles in a regular level set, then the two Weinstein manifolds are Weinstein homotopic.

-We note that some Legendrian isotopies of links described as co-normal lifts can change the curves $\gamma_1,\cdots, \gamma_n$ in $F$ by more than just an ambient isotopy of $F$.
-Along with localized standard Legendrian Reidemeister moves, we can also include certain Reidemeister II moves which would not have been allowed in the usual front projection in $(\R^3, \xi= \ker(dz-ydx))$ to the $(x,z)$ plane, if the co-orientations of the strands passing by each other are opposite as described in the following remark.
+We note that some Legendrian isotopies of links described as co-normal lifts can change the curves $\gamma_1,\cdots, \gamma_k$ in $F$ by more than just an ambient isotopy of $F$.
+Along with localized standard Legendrian Reidemeister moves, we can also include certain Reidemeister II moves which would not have been allowed in the usual front projection of $(\R^3, \xi= \ker(dz-ydx))$ to the $(x,z)$ plane.
+These Reidemeister II moves are allowed if the co-orientations of the two strands passing by each other are opposite as described in the following remark.

 \begin{remark} Pairs of co-oriented curves forming a bigon can be isotoped past each other if they have opposite co-normal orientations as in Figure~\ref{bigons} since they lift to disjoint co-normal lifts in $S^*F$ at every point of the isotopy.
-However, if the curves have the same co-normal orientation we cannot isotope them past each other because their lifts will form a clasp. \end{remark}
+However, if the curves have the same co-normal orientation we cannot isotope them past each other because their lifts forms a clasp. \end{remark}

 Note that the boundary of $A\cup E$ is a circle in $F$, which we can think of as the boundary of the $0$-handle in the handle decomposition of $F$.
 Let $\Gamma_0$ be the connected co-normal lift of $\partial(A\cup E)$ defined by the \emph{inward} normal co-orientation.
-Similarly, the boundary of $D$ is another circle in $F$, the attaching circle of the $2$-handle in the handle decomposition of $F$.
-Let $\Gamma_1$ be the connected co-normal lift of $\partial(D)$ co-oriented in the direction pointing outwards from $D$ (in towards $A\cup B\cup C\cup E$).
+Similarly, the boundary of $D$ is another circle in $F$, which we can think of as the attaching circle of the $2$-handle in the handle decomposition of $F$.
+Let $\Gamma_1$ be the connected co-normal lift of $\partial(D)$ co-oriented in the direction pointing outwards from $D$ (and towards $A\cup B\cup C\cup E$).